Code-the-Dream-School/alpaca-albatross-practicum-team1-back/README.md

 3.Download the latest version of MongoDB Compass for Windows.

-## Installing Compass
+## Installing Mongo Compass

 1.Double-click the installer file.

 2.Follow the prompts to install Compass.
 You can select the destination of the Compass installation.

 3.Once installed, Compass launches and prompts you to configure privacy settings and specify update preferences.

+## Installing Mongo Compass for Mac

+`brew tap mongodb/brew`
+`brew install mongodb-community`
+`brew services start mongodb-community`

 ## Start the service locally

 to start service locally run
 `npm run dev`